 BMS 182874 hydrochloride

-Potent, selective and competitive non-peptide endothelin ETA receptor antagonist (Ki = 48 nM).
+BMS 182874 hydrochloride is a potent, selective and competitive non-peptide endothelin ETA receptor antagonist (Ki = 48 nM).
 Displays > 1000-fold selectivity over ETB receptors.
 Inhibits ET-1-induced pressor response following oral or intravenous administration in vivo.
 Inhibits ET-1-induced longitudinal muscle contraction in the mouse colon in vitro.

 Sold with the permission of Bristol-Myers Squibb Company, subject to U.S. Patent No. 5,378,715 and other US and foreign patents

 Compound Libraries for BMS 182874 hydrochloride

 Technical Data for BMS 182874 hydrochloride

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.